univention/ucsschool-id-connector/src/README.rst

 Only members of the group ``id-sync-admins`` are allowed to access the HTTP-API.

 The user ``Administrator`` is automatically added to this group for testing purposes.
-In production the regular admin user accounts should be used.
+In production only the regular admin user accounts should be used.

 File locations
 --------------

+This section lists relevant directories and files.
+Configuration file *must not* be edited by hand.
+All configuration is done either trough the `app settings` in the UCS app center or through the `ID Sync HTTP API`.

-Nothing need to be backuped and restored before and after an app update, because all important data is persisted in files on volumes  mounted from the UCS host into the docker container.
+Nothing needs to be backuped and restored before and after an app update, because all important data is persisted in files on volumes mounted from the UCS host into the docker container.

 Logfiles
 ^^^^^^^^